HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-note-intro.md

 1.  an author (actor) producing the report
 2.  a reference one or more test results
 2.  a reference one or more images*
-3.  a reference to one or more DICOM imaging studies*
 4.  a reference to the full report (presentedForm)

-*See the next section
+*See the implementation guidance section below

 **Profile specific implementation guidance:**